voyages-sncf-technologies/mod-mongo-persistor/README.md

 This module allows data to be saved, retrieved, searched for, and deleted in a MongoDB instance.
 MongoDB is a great match for persisting vert.x data since it natively handles JSON (BSON) documents.

-# WARNING - Vertx-3 now has new Mongo 'modules', this mod should only be used for vertx 2.x

 ####To use this module you must have a MongoDB instance running on your network.

 This is a multi-threaded worker module.